 ACT Math: Content Knowledge and Speed

-The Math section has 60 questions in 60 minutes — exactly one minute per question.
+The Math section has 45 questions in 50 minutes — a little over a minute per question.
 It covers pre-algebra, elementary algebra, intermediate algebra, coordinate geometry, plane geometry, and trigonometry.
 Unlike the SAT, there's no formula sheet provided, so you need to memorize everything.

 Know what's tested and at what frequency.
 The ACT Math breakdown is roughly: pre-algebra and elementary algebra (40%), intermediate algebra and coordinate geometry (30%), plane geometry and trigonometry (30%).
 If you're aiming for a 25-28, mastering the first two categories is sufficient.
 For 30+, you need all three.